mechtronsystems/mooshiruntimelog/README.md

 Mooshimeter Runtime Log Processor v1.0

-Original code (c) Mechtron Systems 2017 and was created with Lazarus/fpc by marko
+Original code (c) Mechtron Systems 2017 and was created with Lazarus/fpc by marko This means you can compile on Linux, Windows or Mac - WOW!

 This program reads a number of Mooshimeter log files, analyses the voltage data looking for major changes potentially indicating